Home Sale Proceeds Calculator

 Practical Tips

 • Get a pre-listing appraisal or comparative market analysis from your agent to set a realistic expected sale price, since overestimating this figure can lead to budget planning mistakes.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 • Contact your lender to get your exact mortgage payoff amount a week before closing, as this number includes accrued interest and can change daily.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

 • Compare agent commission rates—while 5-6% is standard, many agents in competitive markets will negotiate lower rates, potentially saving you thousands of dollars.
+Understanding these details helps you make informed decisions and achieve more accurate results for your specific situation.

 • Invest in strategic repairs and staging: focus on high-ROI improvements like kitchen updates, landscaping, and neutral paint colors that typically return 50-100% of their cost in increased sale price.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 • Factor in closing costs not listed here (title insurance, inspection fees, tax prorations) which typically add another 1-3% to your selling expenses—contact your title company for a detailed estimate.
+Getting at least 2-3 quotes or price comparisons before committing helps ensure you are paying a fair market rate for your specific needs.

 Frequently Asked Questions